[update 2020: read this post!]

 – Set a timer when going to bed so I don’t forget (I wait til I’m almost asleep to put it on.
 I sometimes fall asleep forgetting.
 So I set a 10 min timer when getting into bed for a while)

 – shave before bed for a smooth face (helps!
 I do it nightly now)

-– wash the facemask weekly (if I don’t, I have to keep pulling it tighter to keep it from leaking… wash every week.
+– wash the facemask every few days with soap and/or isopropyl alcohol (if I don’t, I have to keep pulling it tighter to keep it from leaking… wash every week.
 My masks have lasted 3-12 months)

 – rinse my nostrils with water and blow my nose before bed for clear nose.

 I went to a few doctors to try to help improve my sleeping with it.
 Every time, they’d look at the CPAP’s computerized log, ask some obvious dumb questions and say, “I dunno.
 Keep trying, you’ll get it.” and charge me a hundred bucks.
 Every time, I left the office MUCH more discouraged than when I went in.
 Most recently at an office visit, I asked to try some different masks.
 I tried 3 masks in the office and ended up with a size Large instead of the Medium that I previously had.
 That has helped!